toludwig/golden-lemurs/docs/cnn.md

 Now, if we want to apply this to extract (hopefully) the topic of the repository, we need to be aware of two things:

-1. First, the repo might not have a README at all (or, say it is empty).
+First, the repo might not have a README at all (or, say it is empty).
 In this case classification seems to be futile, but nethertheless it tells us something.
 We observed for example that homework repos often lack a README (for obvious reasons).
-    * Solution: we provide an empty vector (filled with 300 pads) as a dummy for classification.
+_Solution_: we provide an empty vector (filled with 300 pads) as a dummy for classification.

-2. Second, texts are cluttered by punctuation signs and other 'text mess'.
+Second, texts are cluttered by punctuation signs and other 'text mess'.
 After we applied the word tokenizer to the texts, these are still sticking at the words.
 However, there are word-vectors for those signs so we do not need/want to extract them entirely.
-    * Solution: parse and split those signs from the words (see `classification.Data.clean_str`)
+_Solution_: parse and split those signs from the words (see `classification.Data.clean_str`)

 ## Our CNN for Word Vectors